 02:48 Benefits of Collaborative Playing

-04:25 Paul talks about Rhythm ensembles being great opportunities for learning and building foundation collaborative playing skills.
+04:25 Paul talks about Rhythm ensembles being great opportunities for learning and building foundation collaborative piano lesson ideas.

 06:08 Benefits of Rhythm Ensembles

 07:25 Creating or arranging a duet from standard piano repertoire - elementary/initial/preliminary standard

 10:58 More advanced collaborative playing and learning of piano songs for beginners

 12:45 Benefits of collaborative playing prior to solos

 13:48 Things to remember when creating Duets & Ensembles

 15:40 Choosing voices/sounds when writing your own ensemble.

 17:34 Write your own ensemble MIRO Board activity - get the details at the show page.